ST. MARY MAGDALENE AND MADELEINES, MAGDALENAS, & LISTENING CORN

 But all his acquaintances, including the women who had followed him from Galilee, stood at a distance, watching these things. — Luke 23:44-49

 Whether Mary Magdalene was at the foot of the cross or watching from a distance, she was there.
-The male disciples were hiding in valid fear of arrest.
-Except, according to the above and a bit illogically, for John.

 When it was evening, there came a rich man from Arimathea, named Joseph, who was also a disciple of Jesus.
 He went to Pilate and asked for the body of Jesus; then Pilate ordered it to be given to him.
 So Joseph took the body and wrapped it in a clean linen cloth and laid it in his own new tomb, which he had hewn in the rock.
 He then rolled a great stone to the door of the tomb and went away.